yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 	| | |           ->45.83% (118,096,024B) 0x663D0C: php_execute_script (main.c:2308)
 	| | |             ->45.83% (118,096,024B) 0x73BCDC: main (php_cli.c:1184)

-my_alloc() is libmysql's allocator on top of malloc.
+my_malloc() is libmysql's allocator on top of malloc.

-To free the resultset libmysql's keeping warm, you must call mysqli_free_result().
+To free the resultset libmysql's keeping warm, you must call ``mysqli_free_result()``.
 We can see that we fall back to about 70Mb after this call, and then, when we finally free the PHP array containing a copy of the resultset, we drop back to initial memory usage (on average, some cache systems may trigger, this is not leaked memory).

 This duplication from libmysql's buffer to PHP memory can be prevented using mysqlnd. mysqlnd will benefit from the copy on write behavior of PHP zvals to save those copies.
 Let's show that :

-	phpmysqlnd/bin/php poc_mysqli.php
+	> phpmysqlnd/bin/php poc_mysqli.php
 	initial memory ->3208 kB
 	resultSet stored ->70452 kB
 	query result saved ->71220 kB